Cases in Point: John Wayne Gacy & Gary Leon Ridgway

 One of the major issues which often occurs during serial killer investigations is what is known as the talking head phenomena.
 This is the issue of self-proclaimed experts who are given credibility by the media in serial killer cases.
 These so-called authorities often appear on television and in other media outlets and speculate concerning the motives and the causes of the serial killer as well as possible characteristics of the offender despite having no direct involvement with the case (US Department of Justice ).
 Unfortunately, the talking heads can often create barriers to the investigation because they perpetuate myths and misperceptions that impair nonexperts in law enforcement.
 Some of the myths perpetuated by these individuals and other media outlets include:

 Except for being white and having sex as a part of his modus operendi, Gacy did not exhibit any of the other myths perpetuated in media concerning serial killers.
 In fact, Gacy was described as being a likable and respected member of the community (Federal Bureau of Investigation).
 He was active in community affairs.
-Gacy also did not operate across state lines nor was he incapable of halting his murders.
-Gacy would stop for periods of time and then begin murdering again.
-Certainly, Gacy did not desire to get caught judging from the lengths he went to avoid capture (Federal Bureau of Investigation).
+Gacy also did not operate across state lines and stopped murdering for extended periods (Federal Bureau of Investigation).
+Certainly, Gacy did not desire to get caught, judging from the lengths he went to avoid capture.